Can You Freeze Butter?

 Explanation

 Butter is one of the best dairy products for freezing because of its high fat content and low water content.
 The texture and flavor remain nearly identical to fresh butter after thawing.
+For unfrozen butter, see how long butter lasts in the fridge.
 This makes stocking up during sales practical.

 Keep butter in its original packaging and add an extra layer of protection with aluminum foil or a freezer bag to prevent it from absorbing other flavors.
 Butter readily picks up odors from the freezer, so airtight wrapping is important.